rei-2/Amalgam/DESIGN.md

 ### 1. Overview

-Amalgam is a dynamic-link library (DLL) designed to be injected into the "Team Fortress 2" game process (`tf_win64.exe`).
-It provides various in-game advantages by modifying the game's behavior at runtime.
 The project is written in C++ and includes several third-party libraries to achieve its functionality.

 ### 2. Architecture

-The core of Amalgam is built around a central `CCore` class [Core.h:7-26](Amalgam/src/Core/Core.h) that manages the lifecycle of the cheat.
+The core of Amalgam is built around a central `CCore` class [Core.h:7-26](Amalgam/src/Core/Core.h) that manages the lifecycle of the program.
 The process begins when the DLL is injected into the game process, triggering the `DllMain` function [DllMain.cpp:15-26](Amalgam/src/DllMain.cpp).

-The `DllMain` function spawns a new thread that executes the main logic of the cheat, which is encapsulated in the `CCore` class.
+The `DllMain` function spawns a new thread that executes the main logic of the program, which is encapsulated in the `CCore` class.
 This class has three main methods:

-*   **`Load()`**: Initializes all the necessary components of the cheat, including finding memory signatures, setting up hooks, and loading user configurations.
+*   **`Load()`**: Initializes all the necessary components of the program, including finding memory signatures, setting up hooks, and loading user configurations.
-*   **`Loop()`**: Enters a loop that waits for a specific key press (F11) to unload the cheat.
+*   **`Loop()`**: Enters a loop that waits for a specific key press (F11) to unload the program.
 *   **`Unload()`**: Restores all modified game functionalities to their original state and unloads all components.

 ### 3. Core Components